 There will be no more, what if I could remove just this element on mobile or what if I could just swap the position of these elements?

 The Showit platform integrates with the most popular content management system, WordPress.

 With Showit, not only will you get the SEO juices from blogging on WordPress, but Showit will host your blog on one of the most prominent hosting platforms in the industry WP Engine.

-Both the basic and the advanced blog are fueled by and hosted on WP Engine.
+Both the basic and the advanced blogs are fueled by and hosted on WP Engine.

-And fret no more, WP Engine not only makes sure your WordPress blog runs efficiently but they also manage security and updates so you don’t have to.
+And fret no more, WP Engine not only makes sure your WordPress blog runs efficiently but also manages security and updates so you don’t have to.

 7 | Great community and Showit team